 Annual Accounting to the Court

 A conservator does not operate without oversight.
-Arizona law requires every conservator to file annual accounts with the court, following rules adopted by the Arizona Supreme Court.
-These accounts must document how the protected person's estate has been managed throughout the year.
+Every conservator must file annual accounts with the court.
+These accounts follow rules adopted by the Supreme Court.
+They must document how the protected person's estate has been managed throughout the year.

 Every conservator must account to the court for the administration of the estate annually pursuant to rules adopted by the supreme court and on termination of the protected person's minority or disability.

-A.R.S. § 14-5419(A)The court can also order a physical check of the estate at any time, giving judges the ability to verify that assets match the records.
-If an interested person files a petition, the court holds a hearing to review intermediate or final accounts.
+A.R.S. § 14-5419(A)The court can also order a physical check of the estate at any time.
+This gives judges the ability to verify that assets match the records.
+If an interested person files a petition, the court holds a hearing for review and approval of intermediate or final accounts.
 Notice of these hearings must go to the protected person, any guardian, and close family members.

 Closing the Conservatorship After Death

 When a protected person passes away, the conservator must file a final account.
-However, Arizona law provides an alternative path.
-If all of the protected person's successors (the personal representative, heirs, or devisees) agree to waive court review in writing, the conservator can file a verified closing statement instead of a formal final account.
+However, the law provides an alternative path.
+If all of the protected person's successors agree to waive court review in writing, the conservator can file a verified closing statement instead.

 Unless prohibited by order of the court, the conservator may file with the court, in lieu of a final account, a verified statement stating that the protected person has died and that the protected person's successors have all waived in writing their right to have the conservator submit to the court a final account.